German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

 Any German person who bakes has probably baked this cake before.
 Anyone who doesn’t bake probably buys it at the bakery every autumn.
-It is the quintessence of a late summer or autumn cake, of the plum season: the yeasty dough, the sweet and sour plums, the crispy, sweet, buttery streusel.
-I love it so!
+It is the quintessence of late summer or autumn cake of the plum season: the yeasty dough, the sweet and sour plums, the crispy, sweet, buttery streusel.
+I love it so much!

-You can then have it fresh from the oven, still a bit warm, fluffy underneath, moist and rather sour in the middle, crisp and sweet on top.
+You can the German plum cake fresh from the oven, still a bit warm, fluffy underneath, moist and rather sour in the middle, crisp and sweet on top.
 It can hardly get any better!

-- For the dough: all-purpose flour, yeast, sugar, milk, egg, butter.
+- For the dough: all-purpose flour, yeast, sugar, milk, egg, and butter.

-- For the streusel: flour, sugar, unsalted butter, cinnamon.
+- For the streusel: flour, sugar, unsalted butter, and cinnamon.

 - For the topping: Italian prune plums (Zwetschgen).